gpeel/my-validators/projects/reactive0-simplest/README-0-simplest.md

 And your developpment environment.ts would typically activate much more loggers (here all are activated) :

-You have specifi loggers to have feedback when the @component \<my-error-msg> recomputes its error messages and what is the value of control.errors for that \<input>.
+You have specific loggers to have feedback when the @component \<my-error-msg> recomputes its error messages and what is the value of control.errors for that \<input>.

+- @REFRESH tells you each time the component is refreshed by Angular (on this picture, it is the 8th time the component has been refreshed)
+- @VALID gives the error messages that will be shown

 See below.

 ![](val-loggers-validation.png)